I often hear these two questions as people are planning their scenic drive on the road to Hana:

 I hope these photos help to illustrate why I don’t advise tourist to drive the back side of the road to Hana.
 I feel that it would be careless of me to suggest otherwise.

 Additionally, I have taken a guided tour of the road to Hana that included driving around the back side of Hana on Highway 37.
-It’s a matter of opinion, but I was not impressed with the windswept, barren scenery.
+It’s a matter of opinion, but I was not impressed with the windswept, barren scenery through the unauthorized area.
 Personally, I enjoy the rain forest drive much more.
 If you double back, the scenery does look different, plus it gives you the opportunity to stop at places you missed earlier.
+When people comment to say they enjoyed the beaches or waterfalls on the unauthorized section, I have no idea what they’re talking about and I don’t think they do either.
+The landscape is mostly dried grasses over old lava fields.
+I’ll take the beautiful green jungle drive of the road to Hana any day over that dessert like landscape.

 If you want a cheat sheet version of where you should turn around to double back to Paia, I think that either the Kipahulu area at Oheo Gulch (aka Seven Sacred Pools) or just further down the highway at Charles Lindbergh’s gravesite are two good points for turning around.
 See my advice for driving the road to Hana for many more tips.